walseb/fir/readme.md

   * how to specify graphics pipelines, which can then be used with the [vulkan](https://github.com/expipiplus1/vulkan) or [vulkan-api](https://github.com/achirkin/vulkan) libraries.

 The [haddock documentation](https://sheaf.gitlab.io/fir/) is also worth perusing for specialised in-depth explanations.
 If you prefer to browse the haddocks locally, the ["getting started" guide](getting_started.md#docs) includes installation instructions.

+<a name="gitter"></a>
+# Gitter channel

+For further help, you can pop into [the library's gitter channel](https://gitter.im/sheaf-fir/fir).

 <a name="bugs"></a>
 # Report a bug